-v) The Christian Social Integration, Advisory, and Impact: The Christian faith and vision integration is transformational.
+The Christian faith and vision integration is transformational.
 1 Cor 13:11 is definite about this.
 "We are urged, in our thinking, to be mature; we need to teach and model this.
 Our understanding of our discipline, at its deepest levels, should be informed by our faith commitments".
 Mayors against illegal guns, MAIG and its affiliates, EFGS and MDA, seem to share the ideals of the Christian redemptive principles involving some rules and regulations, ethical codes of conduct, or perhaps universal code of ethics and conduct, to drive its multi-divergent legal and sociological (Drew, 2022) and transformational principles.
 However, the centerpiece of their principal values exemplifies legal advocacy: to eradicate, stop, or minimize illegal guns causing untold mass shooting fatalities and carnages in most cities across the United States.

 Conclusion